Kinto/kinto/cliquet_docs/reference/glossary.rst

     Firefox Accounts
         Account account system run by Mozilla (https://accounts.firefox.com).

+    HTTP API
+        Multiple publicly exposed endpoints that accept HTTP requests and respond with the requested data, in the form of JSON.

     KISS
         «Keep it simple, stupid» is a design priciple which states that most systems work best if they are kept simple rather than made complicated.